The Blazing World

 The Description of a New World, Called The Blazing-World, better known as The Blazing World, is a 1666 work of prose fiction by the English writer Margaret Cavendish, the Duchess of Newcastle.
-Feminist critic Dale Spender calls it a forerunner of science fiction.
+Dale Spender calls it a forerunner of science fiction.
 It can also be read as a piece of utopian fiction.

 In the novel, a woman from the Kingdom of ESFI (a combined version of the kingdoms of England, Scotland, France, and Ireland) is kidnapped by a spurned lover.
 The angry gods blow the boat transporting them to the North Pole, where its crew dies.
 The woman is the lone survivor, and she finds a portal into a parallel world.
 It is inhabited by human–animal hybrids who mistake her for a goddess and choose her as their new empress.
 She creates a new religion and decides to write down her own version of the Kabbalah.

 Story

 The North Pole, where the pasageway in the story is located.

 As its full title suggests, Blazing World is a fanciful depiction of a satirical, utopian kingdom in another world (with different stars in the sky) that can be reached via the North Pole.
 According to novelist Steven H. Propp, it is "the only known work of utopian fiction by a woman in the 17th century, as well as an example of what we now call 'proto-science fiction' — although it is also a romance, an adventure story, and even autobiography."

 The Blazing World opens with a sonnet written by the author's husband, William Cavendish, 1st Duke of Newcastle-upon-Tyne, which celebrates her imaginative powers.
 The sonnet is followed by a letter to the reader written by Margaret Cavendish herself.
 In the letter to the reader, Cavendish divides Blazing World into three parts.
 The first part is "romancical", the second "philosophical", and the third "fancy" or "fantastical".
 She also explains the joint publishing of Blazing World with the more intellectual and non-fiction Observations Upon Experimental Philosophy.

 The first "romancical" section describes a young woman from the Kingdom of ESFI (an acronym for England, Scotland, France, and Ireland) being kidnapped onto a boat by a spurned lover.
 The gods, unsatisfied by the kidnapping, blow the boat to the North Pole, where all of the crew except the young woman die of hypothermia.
 The ship floats into a parallel world populated by talking animal-human hybrids, the "Blazing World".
 The young woman is worshipped as a goddess, despite her pleas that she is mortal, and is made Empress of the Blazing World.